 For the jumbo olives, cut a wedge in the side, then insert about a teaspoon of cream cheese into the wedge.
 For this delicate chore, I experimented with different tools, starting with a cheese knife, then, a small knife and then a spoon, but none of them did the trick.

-So, I went in a different direction spooning some cream cheese into a sandwich bag and snipping off a corner.
+So, I went in a different direction by spooning some cream cheese into a sandwich bag and snipping off a corner.
 Then, like a cake decorator, I squeezed cream cheese into the olive wedge cuts and - so much easier!
 I even squirted some into the small olive heads.

 The last step is assembly.
 At first, I tried regular toothpicks.
 But they’re just barely long enough.
 Instead, I used bamboo picks, which are 3 ½ inches long and have the little decorative curly-cue at the top.
 They make these visual treats much easier to pick up.

 And, did I say?
 SO cute!

 Now, if you want to take it over the top, add a scarf!
 I used a vegetable peeler to cut a long strip of cucumber, then I cut thinner strips from that to make scarves.

 Keep in mind that if you include the vegetable skin, it makes the scarf a little stiff and harder to drape.
 I tried including some of the cucumber skin for a “striped” look but I preferred the softer texture of the skinless version.

 What fun!
-Totally worth playing with and using your considerable creative talents!
+Totally worth playing with and using your own creative talents!

 Cream Cheese Penguins